 God showed the stars of the sky and sand of the sea as an example to Abraham to convey His promise.
 He also used the mighty wind, a worm, an insect, and a great fish, to teach Jonah a lesson.

-In one instance, when a woman was worried about her future, she went to the nearby garden to converse with God and poured her heart out to Him.
+In one instance, when a woman was worried about her future and her children’s,she went to the nearby garden to converse with God and poured her heart out to Him.
 And as she was having a dialogue with God silently, the grass in the garden caught her attention suddenly, till she realized that God is actually addressing her fear of the future!
-In a moment, her burdens disappeared soon as the Lord reminded her about this biblical promise – “Do not worry about tomorrow” from Mathew 6:25-34.
-So, sometimes God might even talk to us through nature!
+In a moment, my burdens disappeared soon as the Lord reminded me about this biblical promise – “Do not worry about tomorrow” from Mathew 6:25-34.
+Yes, the woman is none other than me!!